apache/submarine/docs/design/architecture-and-requirements.md

 - Submarine can integrate with LDAP or similar systems, and users can login using OpenID, etc.

 Access Data:
-- DS/DE can access data via DataMart.
-DataMart is an abstraction layer to view available datasets that can be accessed.
+- DS/DE can access datasets.
 DS/DE needs proper underlying permission to read this data.
-- DataMart provides UIs/APIs to allow DS/DE to preview, upload, import data-sets from various locations.
-- DS/DE can also bring their data from different sources, on-prem, or on-cloud.
-They can also add a data quick link (like a URL) to DataMart.
-- Data access could be limited by the physical location of compute clusters.
-For example, it is not viable to access data stored in another data center that doesn't have a network connectivity setup.

-Projects:
-- Every user starts with a default project.
-Users can choose to create new projects.
-- A project belongs to one user, and user can share a project with different users/teams.
-- Users can clone a project belongs to other users who have access.
-- A project can have notebooks, dependencies, or any required custom files.
-(Such as configuration files).
-We don't suggest to upload any full-sized data-set files to a project.
-- Projects can include folders (It's like a regular FS), and folders can be mounted to a running notebook/jobs.

 Notebook:
-- A notebook belongs to a project.
 - Users can create, clone, import (from file), export (to file) notebook.
-- Users can ask to attach notebook by notebook service on one of the compute clusters.
-- In contrast, users can request to detach a running notebook instance.
 - A notebook can be shared with other users, teams.
-- A notebook will be versioned, persisted (using Git, Mysql, etc.), and users can traverse back to older versions.
+- A notebook will be versioned, persisted after edits, and users can traverse back to older versions.

-Dependencies:
-- A dependency belongs to a project.
-- Users can add dependencies (a.k.a libraries) to a project.
-- Dependency can be jar/python(PyPI, Egg, Wheel), etc.
+Environments:
+- Users can choose different environments (conda + Docker image) available in the system.
-- Users can choose to have BYOI (bring your own container image) for a project.
+- Users can also choose to have bring their own environments to the system.

-Job:
-- A job belongs to a project.
+Experiments:
-- Users can run (or terminate) job with type and parameters on one of the running cluster.
+- Users can run (or terminate) experiments with type and parameters on one of the running cluster.
-- Users can get the status of running jobs, retrieve job logs, metrics, etc.
+- Users can get the status of running experiments, retrieve logs, metrics, etc.
-- Job submission and basic operation should be available on both API (CLI) and UI.
+- Experiments submission and basic operation should be available on both API (CLI) and UI.
-- For different types of jobs, Submarine's `Compute Engine Connector` allows taking different parameters to submit a job.
-For example, submitting a `Tensorflow` job allows a specifying number of parameter servers, workers, etc. Which is different from `Spark` job.
+- Users can choose to run ad-hoc or predefined experiments.
+- Users can choose to clone an existing experiment, update parameters and rerun it.
-- A Notebook can be treated as a special kind of job.
-(Runnable notebook).
+- A Notebook can be treated as a special kind of experiment (Runnable notebook, .ipynb file).

-Workflow:
-- A workflow belongs to a project.
+Predefined Experiment Libraries:
+- Users can access predefined experiment libraries which is shared across the cluster to do their works.
+- Library developer (who develop libraries, algorithms) can create different libraries which can be used by different users.
+- Privileged users can update / delete / add new pre-defined workflow libraries to the system.

+Pipeline:
-- A workflow is a DAG of jobs.
+- A pipeline is a DAG of experiments.
+- Can be also treated as a special kind of experiment.
-- Users can submit/terminate a workflow.
+- Users can submit/terminate a pipeline.
-- Users can get status from a workflow, and also get a list of running/finished/failed/pending jobs from the workflow.
-- Workflow can be created/submitted via UI/API.
+- Pipeline can be created/submitted via UI/API.

 Model:
-- The Model is generated by training jobs.
+- The Model is generated by experiments or notebook.
 - A model consists of artifacts from one or multiple files.
 - Users can choose to save, tag, version a produced model.
-- Once The Model is saved, Users can do the online serving or offline scoring of the model.
+- Once The Model is saved, Users can do the online serving (endpoint) or offline scoring of the model.

 ### User flows for Admins/SRE